 Lastly, it has world-class, and by far the best support among all the tools.
 They help you set up properly.

-If this convinces you then you can always try Poptin for free.
+So if you’re looking for a Sumo alternative, then you can always try Poptin for free.

 Drip – The All-in-one Ecommerce Email Capture and Email Service Provider